AISimBot/AISimBot.github.io/README.md

 ## Overview

-The AI SimBot is a cutting-edge tool designed to enhance educational experiences through realistic verbal interaction simulations.
-Initially created for nursing students to practice the CRAFFT, a screening tool for identifying substance use among youth, it now offers customizable settings for a wide range of educational and professional contexts focused on role-playing and communication skills.
+AI SimBot is a cutting-edge tool designed to enhance clinical educational experiences through realistic communication simulations.
+Initially created for prelicensure nursing students at Northeastern University to practice administering the CRAFFT, a screening tool for identifying substance use among youth, it now offers customizable settings for a wide range of educational and professional contexts focused on role-playing and communication skills.

 ### Key Features